CheyenneMDavid/Just-Cakes/README.md

 Code: ```python3 manage.py runserver```

 **Additional Information**
-For more details, you can refer to the official Django documentation [here](https://www.djangoproject.com).
+For more details, you can refer to the official [Django Documentation](https://www.djangoproject.com).
 Register the App in Django Settings

 **Prerequisites**